 2. Purchase your bus pass at one of the Transportation Services offices.
 Be sure to bring a photo ID.
 (Note: UW Medical Foundation employees must order/pick-up at an office.)

 Payment and cost

 - Bus passes cost $48 for a full year (Sept.
 1 through following Aug.
 31).
 Passes are prorated after September 1 of their effective year.
 Affiliate prices may vary; check with your employer.

 - Payment options include payroll deduction, credit/debit card, and check or cash (in-person purchases only).

 - UW Health Hospitals and Clinics employees, as well as UW Medical Foundation employees, will have the full cost of their bus pass paid for by UW Health.

-- Please note: UW School of Medicine and Public Health employees are typically considered faculty/staff for purposes of bus passes, thus UW Health does not cover the cost of their pass.
+- Please note: UW School of Medicine and Public Health employees are typically considered faculty/staff for purposes of bus passes, thus UW Health does not cover the pass cost.

 To use the UW employee bus pass, you must have both the bus pass and your UW Wiscard, UW affiliate ID or UW Hospital ID with you when you board the bus.
 Swipe your bus pass upon boarding the bus.
 The bus driver may request to see your UW ID.

 Want a walk-through guide on how to use the bus?
 Try the Madison Metro “how to ride” page for details.

 Bus passes are non-transferable; only the person assigned the bus pass may use it.
 Your pass is subject to confiscation if misused.
 Bus pass use and replacement activity is monitored for fraud.
 Bus pass privileges will be revoked for customers found in violation of the bus pass policy (PDF).

 Leaving your position?
 Bus passes must be returned to UW Transportation Services if your employment appointment with the UW (or authorized affiliate) is ended.
 Refunds or payroll deduction cancellations will not be processed until the permit and the completed cancellation form (PDF) is returned to one of the Transportation Services offices.
 Payroll deductions are not eligible for refund.
 Employees must request (prorated) refunds, if eligible, within 14 calendar days of the end of their appointment.